 Binario Blanco

-Since 1998, the Serrano family – fronted by sisters Ruth de Andrea (winemaker) and Ana de Andrea (manager) has farmed more than 70 ha of certified organic, certified biodynamic, estate vineyards located between Calahorra (Rioja Baga) and, just 10k across the DO divide, Andosilla (Navarra).
+Sisters Ruth de Andrea (winemaker, who studied as a chemist at Sheffield University) and Ana de Andrea (manager) work very closely – selecting grapes and renting facilities – with the Serrano family who farm more than 70 ha of certified organic, certified biodynamic, estate vineyards located between Calahorra (Rioja Baga) and, just 10k across the DO divide, Andosilla (Navarra).

 The vines range from 20-40 years old and are cultivated using organic matter, both made from animal manure and pruned grapevine shoots, following all biodynamic principles and incorporating their homemade infusions and composts.
 These traditional farming practices help create nitrogen in the soils which lends for healthy regeneration and growth.